sammba-mri/sammba-mri/doc/Cereb_Atrophy.rst

 The function to use is > anats_to_template(images_to_register, Template_name, Saved_Registered_dir, 400, caching=False)

-Step 2 - Align the Atlas on the raw MR images thanks to the deformation evaluated in step 1
+Step 2 - Aligning the atlas on the raw MR images thanks to the deformation evaluated in step 1
 ============================================================================================

 So far we did not develop any Sammba procedure to perform this task